UWB-ACM/website-example-2/README.md

 - HTML DOM
 - HTML tags
+- CSS in-line styling for elements
+- CSS stylesheet rules for styling elements globally
 - Use of Bootstrap (CSS library) to enable responsive, mobile-friendly page structure
 - Simple example of jQuery to inject content into elements
+- Simple examples of Javascript for interactive elements

 ## Build the Site Locally